This is the multi-page printable view of this section. Click here to print.

 You can register public/private access controls for Secrets Manager.

-To configure the access control items of Secrets Manager, follow the steps below.
+To configure the access control items of Secrets Manager, follow these steps.

 - On the Secrets Manager Details page, click the edit icon of Public Access Control to add an allowed IP for Public Endpoint access.

-- Public Access Control Edit Popup In the window, enter the IP and click the Add button.
-When addition is complete, click the Confirm button.
+- Public Access Control Edit Popup window, enter the IP and click the Add button.
+When the addition is complete, click the Confirm button.

-- For security, adding a single IP is recommended, and up to 10 can be registered.
+- For security, we recommend adding a single IP, and you can register up to 10.

 - On the Secrets Manager Details page, click the edit icon of Private Access Control to add a VM that allows Private Endpoint access.

-- In the Private Access Control Edit Popup window, select the resources to allow access and click the Add button.
-When the addition is complete, click the Confirm button.
+- Private Access Control Edit Popup window, select the resource to allow access and click the Add button.
+When addition is complete, click the Confirm button.

-- If you do not set usage, you can access all subnet resources in the same region.
+- If you do not enable the setting, you can access all subnet resources in the same region.

-- URL You can copy public / private URL information from the item.
+- You can copy the public/private URL information from the URL field.

 get /v1/secret